calaldees/teachingWorkshops/teacherTraining/_diversity.md

 Situation Discussion
 --------------------

-Mental thinking - upfront now - when a situation does occour we have some grounding for how to act
+Mental thinking - upfront now - when a situation does occur we have some grounding for how to act

-### Case Study 1
+### Situation 1 (15min)

 * Real school situation
     * [Head Tracking for Desktop VR Displays using the WiiRemote](https://www.youtube.com/watch?v=Jd3-eiid-Uw)